UPDATED JANUARY 2026 ###

 You can complete most of the required 100 kilometers on any section of a Camino route and prove it with stamps in your pilgrim passport.
 However, your final stage must still end in Santiago.

 Still, I welcome this new rule because it offers more flexibility.
-Pilgrims with limited time no longer have to start in specific locations like Tui or Vigo on the Camino Portugués, or Sarria on the Camino Francés, or stick to the short Camino Inglés.
+Pilgrims with limited time no longer have to start in specific locations like or Sarria on the Camino Francés, or stick to the short Camino Inglés.

 Camino Planner